rejojer/PageIndex/README.md

 - **Human-like Retrieval**: Simulates how human experts navigate and extract knowledge from complex documents.
 - **Better Explainability and Traceability**: Retrieval is based on reasoning — traceable and interpretable, with page and section references.
 No more opaque, approximate vector search (“vibe retrieval”).

-PageIndex powers a reasoning-based RAG system that achieved *state-of-the-art* [98.7% accuracy](https://github.com/VectifyAI/Mafin2.5-FinanceBench) on FinanceBench, demonstrating superior performance over vector-based RAG solutions in professional document analysis (see our [blog post](https://vectify.ai/blog/Mafin2.5) for details).
+PageIndex powers a reasoning-based RAG system that achieved **state-of-the-art** [98.7% accuracy](https://github.com/VectifyAI/Mafin2.5-FinanceBench) on FinanceBench, demonstrating superior performance over vector RAG solutions in professional document analysis (see our [blog post](https://vectify.ai/blog/Mafin2.5) for details).

 ### 📍 Explore PageIndex

 Please see a detailed introduction of the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
 Check out our [GitHub repo](https://github.com/VectifyAI/PageIndex) for open-source code, and [cookbooks](https://docs.pageindex.ai/cookbook) and [tutorials](https://docs.pageindex.ai/tutorials) for additional usage guides and examples.
 The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or could be integrated via [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).

 ### ⚙️ Deployment Options
-- 🛠️ Self-host — run locally with this open-source repo.
+- Self-host — run locally with this open-source repo.
-- ☁️ **Cloud Service** — try instantly with our [Chat Platform](https://chat.pageindex.ai/), or integrate with [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).
+- Cloud Service — try instantly with our [Chat Platform](https://chat.pageindex.ai/), or integrate with [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).

 ### 🧪 Quick Hands-on